jenniekibiri/cloud-computing/README.md

 Demand and growth can be unpredictable and can outpace expectation, which is a challenge for the CapEx model as shown in the following graph.

 ![opex/capex-grap](https://docs.microsoft.com/en-gb/learn/modules/principles-cloud-computing/media/3c-capexvsopex.png)
+if your service peaks one month, you can scale to demand and pay a larger bill for the month.
+If the following month the demand drops, you can reduce the used resources and be charged less.
+This agility lets you manage your costs dynamically, optimizing spending as requirements change.